SignPath/website/docs/documentation/crypto-providers/cryptoki.md

 ## General instructions

-The SignPath Cryptoki library is used to enables code signing using tools that support the Cryptoki/PKCS #11 standard.
+The SignPath Cryptoki library is used to enable code signing using tools that support the Cryptoki/PKCS #11 standard.

 {:.panel.info #about-cryptoki}
 > **Cryptoki and PKCS #11**